pansay/javascript-allonge/manuscript/markdown/Ideas/drunken.md

 ### refactoring the tortoise and hare

-Now we'll refactor the Tortoise and Hare to use iterators instead of directly operate on linked lists.
+Now we'll refactor the Tortoise and Hare to use iterators instead of directly operating on linked lists.
 We'll add an `.iterator()` method to linked lists, and we'll rewrite our loop detector function to take an "iterable" instead of a list:

 {:lang="javascript"}
 ~~~~~~~~